 The “nice guy” trope is a myth which is inherently flawed because it leads up to a sense of entitlement that is not only extremely toxic but also very detrimental to people’s idea of love and how relationships work and makes women literally scared of having to say no to a man in the fear of it backfiring on them somehow.
 If someone expects something in return for being a decent person, they might be just the opposite of nice and that really isn’t how real life works.

-Here, the quote originally by Porphyria R’lyeh comes to mind which states, “Women are not machines you put kindness coins into until sex falls out.”
+Here, the quote originally by Porphyria R’lyeh comes to mind which states;

 Don’t get me wrong, women often help perpetuate this myth and actively seek to benefit from it as well but if you think for a minute that shes not into you because you’re so nice, you’re seriously deluded and you need a reality check.
 We might need more nice people in general than nice guys who will perform outrageous acts of their love and affection in order to get the other person to fall for them, get rejected and then go out on a self-pitying rage fest.